The Tale of Two Cities

 Keep in mind that this animal’s religious aspects are not the first to manifest themselves in its history.
 It begins its existence without religious characteristics.

 26 wounded by the sword.
 (Gk. μαχαιρα, machaira = a dagger) This is new information about the beast that arose from the sea, and is especially important for those who might think that the wound had been caused by another means.
-(See fn.
-20, above) It might well be an indication that the wound is not the result of an accident but that of an attempt on the beast from the sea, even an allusion to the Word of God as symbolized by St Paul in Ephesians 6:17 — “the sword of the Spirit . . . is the Word of God.”
+(See the endnote, no. 20, above) It might well be an indication that the wound is not the result of an accident but that of an attempt on the beast from the sea, even an allusion to the Word of God as symbolized by St Paul in Ephesians 6:17 — “the sword of the Spirit . . . is the Word of God.”

 27 a mark on his right hand or on his forehead.
 Not to be taken literally, this is symbolic of behavior and thought.
 (Compare endnote #29.)